23rd Street Fire: Incident

 A fire was reported at 9:36 p.m. at the American Art Galleries, an art dealer located in a four-story brownstone at 7 East 22nd Street (just off Broadway), transmitted as Box 598.
 A FDNY report after the incident showed that the dealer had stored highly flammable lacquer, paint, and finished wood frames in the basement.
 By the time the first firefighters arrived, the intensity of the smoke and heat made it impossible to enter through the 22nd Street side of the building.

 Firefighters attempted to approach the burning building through Wonder Drug, a store located at 6 East 23rd Street in a five-story commercial building on a 45 × 100 ft lot that abutted the burning art dealership.
-As part of a recent construction project, a common cellar under the two buildings was renovated, removing a load-bearing dividing wall that had supported the floor above.
-The removal of the wall allowed the art dealer to increase their storage space and move some of their supplies into a space that was now under the drugstore.
+As part of a construction project that had recently been completed, a common cellar under the two buildings was renovated, removing a load-bearing dividing wall that had supported the floor above.
+The removal of the wall allowed the art dealer to increase available storage space and move some of their supplies into a space that was now under the drugstore.